“Nothing has such power to broaden the mind as the ability to investigate systematically and truly all that comes under thy observation in life.”

 Therapy at Taconic Psychiatry utilizes psychodynamic therapy techniques which target both conscious and unconscious parts of the mind.
 You get the chance to unlock new parts of your psyche, understand yourself and others on a deeper level, and make rapid progress towards your goals.
-We prioritize your safety and wellbeing by providing a holding space for you to explore in deep processing in a synergistic, meaningful way.

 If you feel like KAP is a good fit for you, or if you are curious and want to give it a try, don’t wait.
 Contact us today to get started.